SAFEGUARDING POLICY STATEMENT – ADULTS

 The purpose of this policy statement is to protect vulnerable adults who receive MIP services.
 Our overarching philosophy is that we expect every therapy to have professional supervision and the appropriate qualifications, including Placement Therapists.
 Moreover, all practicing therapists will be expected to provide evidence of their insurance and their CBS check, and membership of a governing body.

 All therapists who work from the Institute will have had to go through the above procedure and have the appropriate training background and qualifications to be competent in the services that they are offering.
-This is regularly monitored and reviewed by MIP in terms of overseeing their CPD and training programmes and advanced specialisms.
-Membership of a governing body such as UKCP, UKATA, BACP with adherence to their stipulations is a requirement for CPD.
+This is regularly monitored and reviewed by MIP in terms of overseeing their ADL and training programmes and advanced specialisms.
+Membership of a governing body such as UKCP, UKATA, BACP with adherence to their stipulations is a requirement for ADL.

 A placement student will have discussions with their placement provider regularly on the importance of swift action in case of concerns over potential safeguarding issues with their clinical placements.

 MIP has an open culture where people feel able, positively supported, and encouraged to raise their concerns, even when they relate to the practice of their staff.
 This includes support for whistle-blowing and any such concern would be referred to and addressed by the Quality & Ethics Committee.

 SAFEGUARDING POLICY STATEMENT – CHILDREN